...at the School of Medicine

 Downtown Cleveland has undergone a renaissance during the past decade, and now offers a range of attractions to rival any city in the nation.

 Visitors marvel at assets including the Cleveland Museum of Art, Rock and Roll Hall of Fame and Museum, Great Lakes Science Center, and first-rate professional sports including Indians baseball, Cleveland Browns football, Cavaliers basketball, and Lake Erie Monsters hockey.
-Night life features a variety of theater and dance options in Playhouse Square as well as the popular riverfront clubs of the Flats and a variety of restaurants and bistros offering live music.
+Night life features a variety of theater and dance options in Playhouse Square as well as the popular restaurants and entertainment on East 4th.